sourceallies/glue-biscuit/README.md

 The `framework.test` module provides a `mock_glue_context` fixture that can be imported and referenced.

 Most source methods also use job arguments for various runtime parameters.
-The Glue provided `getResolvedOptions` can be mocked, however this method is tricky to mock and actually pretty inconvient to use.
+The Glue provided `getResolvedOptions` can be mocked, however this method is tricky to mock and inconvenient to use.
-Instead, we recommend using the framework provided `get_job_argument` or `get_job_arguments` functions.
+Instead, we recommend using the framework-provided `get_job_argument` or `get_job_arguments` functions.
 The `get_job_argument` function takes a string and returns the value of that argument.
 The plural form `get_job_arguments` takes any number of argument names as parameters and returns a tuple with the values in order.
 We can then simply mock one of these methods and return the appropriate value.